- Introduction to CPS

 YOU must be on time and remain for full classes, during which you must be attentive, take notes, and participate, even in courses where other students are older/more advanced than you are.

-YOU are required to be aware of college policies, as well as college deadlines for all activities.
+YOU are required to be aware of university policies, as well as deadlines for all activities.

 YOU must check in with the MECHS office every day; attendance is tracked and counts toward your grade.
 More than three absences will negatively affect your grades overall.